 The AI component of Mono2Micro will automatically provide you the microservice recommendations by applying its novel machine learning algorithms.
 Mono2Micro also generates reports about the details of recommended microservices along with deep invocation analyses of their interactions.
 The invocation analysis reports of the recommended microservices are of special interest to application developers, which can be used for guidance to evaluate and implement the microservice recommendations.
 You can view the microservice recommendations and the generated reports in the easy-to-use and intuitive Mono2Micro GUI.

 Figure 2.
-Business logic seams-based groupings for a sample application
+Business-logic-based groupings for a sample application

 Natural seams-based grouping

 Mono2Micro further augments the business logic seams-based grouping with inter-class data dependency analysis.
 Mono2Micro’s algorithm iteratively merges relevant groupings of classes having data dependencies and produces natural seams-based groupings, as shown in Figure 1.
-The natural seams-based groupings closely approximate the stateless and share-nothing microservice architecture, which minimizes the need for any rewrites for refactoring.
-For the same application’s business logic seams-based grouping, depicted in Figure 2, a natural seams-based grouping is shown in Figure 3.
+The natural seams-based groupings closely approximate the stateless and share-nothing microservice architecture, which minimizes the need for any rewrites for refactoring, which is shown in Figure 3.

 Figure 3.
 Natural seams-based groupings for a sample application